 Weighing the Pros and Cons

-To summarize, intelligent order picking methods improve processes by providing better accuracy and productivity, boosting your warehouse efficiency.
+To summarize, intelligent order picking methods improve processes by providing better accuracy and productivity, and boosting your warehouse efficiency.
 Workers are sent to the right picking zones and can efficiently pack customer orders, allowing warehouses to meet aggressive shipping deadlines with better picking productivity.

 However, the costs of purchasing and implementing such technology for these picking systems can range from $100,000 for radio-frequency order fulfillment systems to $425,000 for pick-to-light systems.
 These prices can push such technologies out of the hands of smaller warehouse operations.